MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/AboutDialog.md

 The label for the link to the website of the program.

 The **Gnome::GObject::Value** type of property *website-label* is `G_TYPE_STRING`.

+### Translator credits

+Credits to the translators.
+This string should be marked as translatable.
+The string may contain email addresses and URLs, which will be displayed as links, see the introduction for more details.

+The **Gnome::GObject::Value** type of property *translator-credits* is `G_TYPE_STRING`.

 ### Logo Icon Name